khannoussi-malek/the-discoverer/docs/EXAMPLES.md

 ### Example 2: Automatic Chart Type Detection

-**What it does:** Lets The Discoverer automatically choose the best chart type.
+**What it does:** Lets Navo automatically choose the best chart type.

 **When to use:** When you're not sure which chart type to use.